anders-wartoft/LogGenerator/README.md

 ### The variables are not expanded.
 They are delivered as {date:... and not as 2023-01-01...
 On the sending side, use the template file input `-i template -t file` or similar (see above).

-Example: to send random data from a template file to a udp listener on port 9999 for 5 seconds, use:
+Example: to send random data from a template file to an udp listener on port 9999 for 5 seconds, use:

 `java -Djava.util.logging.config.file=logging.properties -jar target/LogGenerator-with-dependencies.jar -i template -ifn src/test/data/template.txt -o udp -oh localhost -op 9999 -t time:5000 `